 Review Vendor Documentation

-Let’s focus on the annual assessment function.
-Much attention has already been made regarding the importance of organizing and performing the annual assessment but as with any discipline, the mindset of “you don’t know what you don’t know” is one to keep at the forefront.
-Experience has shown that by the time you do need to know what you don’t know; the proverbial horse may have already left the barn.
+First, let’s review the annual assessment function.
+Much attention has already been made regarding the importance of organizing and completing annual assessments, but as with any discipline, the mindset of “you don’t know what you don’t know” is one to keep at the forefront.
+Experience has shown that by the time you do need to know what you don’t know it may be too late.

 Here at Venminder, we specialize in reviewing all types of documentation for our clients.
-These include reviews of SOC reports, financial statements, business continuity, disaster recovery and regulatory compliance requirements specific to the vendor type.
+These include reviews of financials, contracts, SOC reports, policy and program documentation and business continuity and disaster recovery plans.
 Each review is performed by a subject matter expert in each category.
-Your organization should be reviewing these same documents or outsourcing the help.
+Your organization should be reviewing these same documents or outsourcing the help to experts, if needed.

 Based on the many reviews we’ve conducted, we have created a list of common red flags as items to be aware of when performing your own assessments.